 The funded organization serving as the lead of the local Get Healthy Idaho effort will engage a diverse representation of community members and leaders in a community healthy collaborative.
 Collaborative members will be empowered to both lead and drive decision-making efforts.
 Community member engagement will include capturing qualitative feedback through key informant interviews to help the collaborative gain a better understanding of the known assets, barriers, challenges and opportunities that exist in the community.
 By combining population-level health and social determinant data with qualitative feedback from residents and organizations, the community will be tasked with selecting data-informed and evidence-based interventions that will support and enhance health, safety and resilience in their community.
 Through this process, the division will gain a better understanding of what matters most to the community’s health and learn about their experiences and recommendations for improvement.

 Community members will have opportunities to engage throughout the process and contribute to the planning and implementation of solutions.
 Continual engagement and feedback of residents will be vital to ensure the work is driven by, and meets the needs of, the community.

 Plans for policy and system level change

-Indicators of Health Improvement and Priorities for Action
+Indicators of Health Improvement and Priorities

-Calendar year 2020 indicators focus on building and mobilizing the Get Healthy Idaho initiative.
+The 2020 indicators focus on building and mobilizing the Get Healthy Idaho initiative.
 This work has no dedicated funding and limited dedicated staffing, so time is needed to lay the groundwork for engaging partners and communities in a way that will ultimately impact health improvement outcomes.
 The work began in calendar year 2019 through the department’s and division’s strategic plans; therefore, January 2020 through June 2020 of the health improvement plan indicators align with the metrics defined in those strategic plans:

 1. Develop a communication and education strategy